reyane-awuor/binti-care/README.md

 ## Key Features of Our Approach

-*   **The Binti Kit:** A specially designed first-period kit for young girls.
+*   **The earlrybloom Kit:** A specially designed first-period kit for young girls.
 It contains smaller, child-friendly hygiene products, a simple picture book, and comforting items, all packaged in a non-intimidating, colorful way.
 *   **Digital Story Hub:** A accessible library of audio stories and animations featuring characters who experience early puberty.
 These stories normalize the experience and explain it in a gentle, reassuring manner.
 Accessible via web and low-bandwidth options.
 *   **Resource Toolkit for Adults:** Guides for parents and teachers on "How to Talk to a Young Child About Puberty," including scripts, activity ideas, and answers to difficult questions.
 *   **Community Workshops:** Virtual and in-person sessions that create a supportive network for parents and caregivers navigating this early transition.